monikad333/grid_example/README.md

 # grid_example
-This website was made during the 3rd course made by Majek (https://mmcschool.pl/).
+This website was created during the 3rd course made by Majek (https://mmcschool.pl/).